 Clinical laboratory scientists are employed in healthcare settings such as medical laboratories within large medical centers, community hospitals, public health, clinics and private industry.
 Excellent employment opportunities exist in research and development, medical informational technology, laboratory administration and education.

 - Earned bachelor’s degree from a regionally accredited university in related science major of microbiology, biology or equivalent.
 Students with international degrees should check the CLS website for more information (http://cls.sfsu.edu).

 - Overall GPA of at least 3.0 or GPA of at least 3.0 in last 60 units (90 quarter) (3.0 GPA).

-- A score of 4 or better on a proctored writing examination administered prior to admission or for international students, at least 80 on the internet-based TOEFL, or a 550 on the paper-based test with a Test of Written English (TWE) of at least 4.
+- International students must score at least 80 on the internet-based TOEFL, or a 550 on the paper-based test with a Test of Written English (TWE) of at least 4.

 - Science course preparation to include courses in hematology, immunology, medical microbiology, quantitative chemistry analysis, biochemistry, physics, and college-level mathematics.

 - Eligibility for a trainee license from the State of California Department of Health, Laboratory Field Services.

 - Completion of the application form, which includes three letters of reference.

 - Background checks may be required.

 - a 16-week semester of didactic and laboratory work and